-Exemption and Abatement appeal hearings shall be conducted by the Board Solicitor and/or a member of the Board.
+Exemption and Abatement appeal hearings shall be conducted by a member or a committee of the Board.

 A. The hearing officer will first accept into the record the official assessment.
 The Appellant may then present any relevant evidence the Appellant deems appropriate to support Appellant's opinion of value.
 Any other interested parties may then present such relevant evidence as they deem appropriate to support their opinions of value.
+The Appellant bears the burden of proof to change value.